Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: -structures on punctured surfaces with elementary holonomy

 \begin{lemma}\Label{PunctureAtDomain} Let $F$ be a closed surface with finitely many punctures, such that the Euler characteristic of $F$ is negative.
-Let $C = (f, \rho)$ be a $\CP^1$-structure on $F$ such that \begin{itemize} \item $\rho$ is an elementary representation, and \item for each puncture of $C$, its peripheral holonomy is non-hyperbolic (so that its developing image is a single point on $\CP^1$). \end{itemize} Then, letting $\Lambda$ be the subset in $\CP^1$ of cardinality $0, 1,$ or $2$ which $\Im \rho$ preserves, there is at least one puncture of $C$ which maps to the point which maps to $\CP^1 \minus \Lambda \eqqcolon \Omega$ \end{lemma} \begin{proof} The discrete subset $f^{-1}(\Lambda)$ descends a finite subset $D$ on $F$.
-If $\Lambda$ is the empty set, then the assertion is obvious.
+Let $C = (f, \rho)$ be a $\CP^1$-structure on $F$ such that \begin{itemize} \item $\rho$ is an elementary representation, and \item for each puncture of $C$, its peripheral holonomy is non-hyperbolic (so that its developing image is a single point on $\CP^1$). \end{itemize} Let $\Lambda$ be the subset in $\CP^1$ of cardinality $0, 1,$ or $2$ which $\Im \rho$ preserves as a set.
+Then, there is at least one puncture of $C$ which maps to a point in the complement $\CP^1 \minus \Lambda \eqqcolon \Omega$ by $f$. \end{lemma} \begin{proof} The discrete subset $f^{-1}(\Lambda)$ in $\ti{F}$ descends a finite subset $D$ on $F$.

-Suppose that the cardinality of $\Lambda$ is two, then $\Omega$ admits a complete invariant Euclidean metric.
-Then if all punctures of $F$ map to $\Lambda$, $F \minus D$ admits a complete Euclidean metric, which is a contradiction against the Euler characteristic of $F$.
+We can assume that $\Lambda$ is a non-empty set, since if $\Lambda$ is the empty set, then the assertion is obvious.
+First, suppose that the cardinality of $\Lambda$ is two, then $\Omega$ admits a complete Euclidean metric invariant under $\Im \rho$.
+Then, if all cups of $F$ map to $\Lambda$, $F \minus D$ admits a complete Euclidean metric, which is a contradiction against the Euler characteristic of $F$.

+Next, suppose that the cardinality of $\Lambda$ is one.
+Suppose, to the contrary, that all cups of $C$ map to the point $\Lambda$.
+Then $C \minus D$ has a complex affine structure.

+We claim that $C \minus D$ is {\it complete}, i.e. the developing map of $C \minus D$ is a diffeomorphism onto $\C$, when we normalize $\dev C$ so that $\{\infty \}$ corresponds to the punctures.
+Suppose, to the contrary, that $C \minus D$ is incomplete.
+As the cardinality of $\Lambda$ is not two, $\Im \rho$ does not preserve an incomplete point of $C \minus D$ in $\C$.
+Thus $C$ admits Thurston's parametrization $(\tau, L)$ where $\tau$ is a finite area hyperbolic structure on $F$ and $L$ is a measured lamination on $\tau$ (Theorem \cite[Theorem 11.6]{Kulkani-Pinkall-94}, cf \cite[Theorem 3.1]{Baba-17}).
+Since $F$ is incomplete and the cardinality of $\Lambda$ is not two, there is a maximal ball $B$ of $\dev F$ such that its ideal point set contains two distinct points in $\C$.
+Then the holonomy of $F$ must contain a hyperbolic element in $\PSL_2\C$ whose fixed points are in $\C$, whose endpoints are close to those two points in $\C$.
+This leads to a contradiction to all cups mapping to the same point.
+Therefore, the $C \minus D$ is complete.